Living with a chronic illness - dealing with feelings

 You may feel like you are not a whole person anymore.
 You might be embarrassed or ashamed that you have an illness.
-Know that, with time, your illness becomes part of you and you will have a “new normal.”
+Know that, with time, your illness will become part of you and you will have a new normal.

-- A person with diabetes learns to test their blood sugar and give insulin several times a day.
+- A person with diabetes may need to learn to test their blood sugar and give insulin several times a day.
 This becomes their new normal.

-- A person with asthma will carry an inhaler with them and avoid things that may cause an asthma attack.
+- A person with asthma may need to carry an inhaler and avoid things that may cause an asthma attack.
 This is their new normal.

 Expect to Feel Overwhelmed